From Uncertainty to Progress and Hope

 Advancements and Milestones

-- VSS is now acknowledged by medical and scientific institutions, such as Mayo Clinic, Cleveland Clinic, Healthline, NORD, NIH, PubMed, and Frontiers.
+- VSS has been acknowledged by medical and scientific institutions/publications, such as WHO, Mayo Clinic, Cleveland Clinic, NIH, NIHR, NHS, Healthline, PubMed, Frontiers, Brain Communications, Annals of Neurology, Neurology (American Academy of Neurology), Journal of Neuro-Opthalmology, PubMed, and more.

-- The rate of misdiagnosis for VSS has significantly decreased.
+- The rate of misdiagnosis for VSS has significantly decreased while global research for VSS has notably increased.

-- Global experts are actively collaborating to study and find solutions for VSS.
+- Through VSI, global experts are actively collaborating to study and find solutions for VSS.

 - More doctors around the world have become aware and educated about VSS than ever before.
 They are interested specfically in helping VSS patients.